• Home

 2. Call GET /api/pets with the key to render public listings.

-3. Fetch GET /api/pets/custom-fields to learn which field_key values you can send.
+4. Fetch GET /api/pets/custom-fields or GET /api/people/custom-fields?type=adopter to learn valid field_key values.

-4. Create a pet via POST /api/pets when you need to push new data into PawPlacer.
+5. Create records via POST /api/pets or POST /api/people when you need to push data into PawPlacer.

 Example Requests